DECAfpga/DECA_board/Tutorials/DeMiSTify/README_somhic.md

 #Do a first make (will finish in error).
 It will download missing submodules
 make
 #when asked just accept default settings with Enter key
-#edit file site.mk and add your own PATHs to Quartus (e.g. /home/jordi/bin/intelFPGA_lite/17.1/quartus/bin)
+#edit file site.mk in DeMiSTify folder and add your own PATHs to Quartus
 cd DeMiSTify
 cp site.template site.mk
+#(e.g. /home/jordi/bin/intelFPGA_lite/17.1/quartus/bin)
 gedit site.mk
+#checkout somhic branch again
+git checkout somhic
 #go back to root folder and do a make with board target (deca, sidi, neptuno, ...)
 cd ..
 make